josephwilk/strangeloop2014/readme.md

   |\
 ```

-In our finally session we will have some space for people to demos what they have done.
+In our final session we will have some space for people to demos what they have done.

 #> exit